ArghavanAlisoltani/SARS_PY_VIZ/README.md

-## Scripts for SARS-CoV-2 Interactive Data Visualization
+## Collection of Python scripts for SARS-CoV-2 interactive data visualization

 #### This repository contains Python scripts that provide interactive visualizations of SARS-CoV-2 sequencing data.
 The visualizations are created using Plotly, a popular graphing library for making interactive plots.